stephanieweisse/stephanieweisse/README.md

 -----------------------------------

 * 🌍  I'm based in Germany
-* 🧠  I'm learning Career Path Front-End Engineer
+* 🧠  I'm learning Career Path Front-End Engineer on Codecadamy
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills